-Sections 2 through 4 give the executive director of the department of public health and environment the authority to inspect SCBA equipment and, if necessary, to write rules governing the inspection and certification of pressure vessels.
+Sections 2 and 3 give the director of the division of fire protection and control in the department of public safety the authority to inspect SCBA equipment and, if necessary, to write rules governing the inspection and certification of pressure vessels.
 Any such rules must incorporate or recognize current DOT or NIOSH standards for certification and recertification with regard to any technology that is accepted by those federal agencies.

 Section 4 appropriates $40,291 to the department of public safety for use by the division of fire prevention and control to implement the bill.